Müll is the creation of a single developer.

 Daily suicidal thoughts are downplayed as normal for someone with depression.
 As a result, the protagonist, Juul, is equally ready to face her fears as she is to recklessly endanger her life.
 While Müll advocates facing fears, fighting for your life, and not letting your mental illness control you, it should be a lot clearer about it.

 At the end of Müll, Juul doesn't change much.
 She remains flippant about life, which is hardly a comforting message to send to people who deal with emotional imbalance.
 I, by no means, think this was intentional, but simply due to a lack of attentiveness to the narrative.
 Sadly, faithfully conveying the experience of depression did not lead to a gamer’s perspective on how to treat it.
 Müll could have started with conveying what it's like to have a mental illness, and then transition into how to deal with it.

 EYE CANDY, NOT MIND FOOD

 You cannot save your progress.
 You can jump to a different Act, but you cannot jump directly to the different Challenges, so navigation is odd.

 There is a small bug in Challenge 7 where the speed at which you must click something is bordering on impossible.
 But, hey, I did it in about forty tries.
 Yay!

 The ending gives a password.
-The password gives access to artwork but no context, and you could already find these graphics on the internet - if you're a savvy searcher like I am.
+The password gives access to artwork but no context, and you could already find this graphic on the internet - if you're a savvy searcher like I am.
 It’s disappointing, but still, it's impressive art.
 And this password could have given access to a more coherent summary of all the points made throughout the Acts.
 If that included artwork, all the better.